Swedes: Recent history

 A bursting real estate bubble caused by inadequate controls on lending combined with an international recession and a policy switch from anti-unemployment policies to anti-inflationary policies resulted in a fiscal crisis in the early 1990s.
 Sweden's GDP declined by around 5%.
 In 1992, there was a run on the currency, with the central bank briefly increasing interest to 500%.

 The response of the government was to cut spending and institute a multitude of reforms to improve Sweden's competitiveness, among them reducing the welfare state and privatising public services and goods.
 Much of the political establishment promoted EU membership, and the Swedish referendum passed with 52% in favour of joining the EU on 13 November 1994.
 Sweden joined the European Union on 1 January 1995.

-Sweden remains non-aligned militarily, although it participates in some joint military exercises with NATO and some other countries, in addition to extensive cooperation with other European countries in the area of defence technology and defence industry.
+After over 200 years of neutrality, Sweden joined NATO on 7 March 2024, in response to the Russian invasion of Ukraine.
+Sweden has had extensive cooperation with other European countries in the area of defence technology and defence industry.
 Among others, Swedish companies export weapons that are used by the American military in Iraq.
 Sweden also has a long history of participating in international military operations, including most recently, Afghanistan, where Swedish troops are under NATO command, and in EU sponsored peacekeeping operations in Kosovo, Bosnia and Herzegovina, and Cyprus.
 Sweden held the chair of the European Union from 1 July to 31 December 2009.